aimeos/aimeos-docs/src/providers/service/payment.md

 There are several [payment status values](https://github.com/aimeos/aimeos-core/blob/master/lib/mshoplib/src/MShop/Order/Item/Base.php) available:

 PAY_UNFINISHED
-: The default status when nothing has happend
+: Payment is open, no payment attempt has been made yet

 PAY_DELETED
 : The payment for the order was deleted manually